draffensperger/golp/README.md

 wget -qO- $LP_URL | tar xvz -C lib/lp_solve
 ```

-With some configuration changes, it would be possible to statically link to LP
+With some configuration changes, it would be possible to statically link to
-Solve but that may have licensing implications for your project since LP Solve
+LPSolve but that may have licensing/distribution implications for your project
-is LGPL licensed.
+since LP Solve is [LGPL licensed](http://lpsolve.sourceforge.net/5.5/LGPL.htm).

 ## Usage

 Not all LPSolve functions are supported, but it's currently possible to run a
 simple linear and integer program using golp.
 Note that unlike the LP Solve C
 library, the column indices are always zero based.
+Feel free to open a GitHub
+issue or pull request if you'd like more functions added.

 ### Example with real-valued variables